tuplestream/swift-disruptor/README.md

 Disruptor is an (almost) pure-Swift implementation of the inter-thread messaging library & concurrent design pattern of the same name.
 It aims to reach feature parity with LMAX's reference implementation.

-Have a [read of the LMAX literature](http://lmax-exchange.github.io/disruptor/) if you're not familiar with the pattern.
+Have a [read of the LMAX literature](http://lmax-exchange.github.io/disruptor/) if you're not familiar with it.

 ## Getting started